Server Runtime Footprint

 goodmem-ambrosia-metrics-tokenwhen unset.

-- CLI flag
+- Server flag

 - Return payload is Prometheus’ text exposition format; disable caching when fronting the endpoint with a proxy.
 Restrict ingress so only the Prometheus server can reach it.